Ober3550/Ober3550/POEMS.md

 when you're in the midst of it,
 you don't notice them.
 then you're at the end,
-watching them drift off.
+watching now fade into then.

 a moment sparks joy in you,
-you habitually go to share it,
+you go to share it,
 you realise,
 there is noone to send it to.